Infrastructure Policy, Planning And Design Digest

 Bike Paths, Lanes and Route Planning and Design Manuals

 A very good comprehensive sources of planning and design information for bike paths, lanes and route and other infrastructure elements is the American Association of State Highway Transportation Officials' (AASHTO) "Guide for the Development of Bicycle Facilities, 3rd Edition" (1999).
 It is available in the bookstore on their website.
-The best online manual for planning and design of bicycle facilities is the State of Oregon's Bicycle Programs Bicycle Planning Manual.
+The best online manual for planning and design of bicycle facilities is the State of Oregon's Bicycle Programs Bicycle Planning Manual (PDF).

 Contested Streets is a video about reclaiming cities for people and social activity, by Transportation Alternatives in New York City.
 Click on the link to see a five minute trailer.

 Bicycle Facility Technology